The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each state by the Legislature thereof.

 The Constitution specifically reserves to the state legislatures the authority to determine how to conduct their own state’s elections.
 Congress is relegated to a subordinate role in this effort.

 And yet, the 117th Congress is pushing through an entirely partisan bill that will strip states of their constitutional authority to determine how their state will vote while simultaneously dismantling long-established standards for conducting fair and reliable elections.
+Democrats have ironically named the legislation, the For the People Act.

 It is imperative that Conservatives are well-versed in the horrendous provisions of the House’s #1 priority so we can spread the word to all Americans who want to continue living in a democracy in which we preserve the right to choose our elected leaders.